Skip to main content

 Annual Distinguished Guest Lecture

-Our main activity is the Distinguished Guest Lecture (DGL) and accompanying symposium, which last year was held on Wednesday 27th March 2019, at the Royal Society of Chemistry, Burlington House, London.
+Our main activity is the Distinguished Guest Lecture (DGL) and accompanying symposium, which last year was held on the 22 May 2023 at Burlington House, London.

 Many eminent scientists have accepted the invitation to be the Distinguished Guest Lecturer.
 For example: Professor Jane Plant (2005), Professor Mario Molina (1999), and Sir John Houghton (2000 and 1993).